Top Ranked Transplant Care

-- The most comprehensive center of its kind in the region and one of the top ten transplant centers by volume in the United States.
+- One of the top ten transplant centers by volume in the United States

 - The combined clinical expertise, research and teaching excellence of experienced physicians at IU Health Methodist Hospital, IU Health University Hospital and Riley Hospital for Children at IU Health

-Our team members are dedicated to arranging organs our patients need, contributing to shorter wait times and overall better outcomes.
 Together with the Indiana University School of Medicine, we provide unparalleled experience in transplant research and innovation.
-As the largest, most comprehensive center of its kind in the region, IU Health Transplant is changing lives, one miracle at a time.
+As a result, IU Health Transplant is changing lives.

 IU Health Transplant has unparalleled experience with both routine and complicated cases, including:

 - Necrotizing enterocolitis (NEC)

 - Mesenteric venous thrombosis

 - Inflammatory bowel disease/Crohn’s disease